athish-t/image-filters/README.md

 This project demonstrates the use of OpenCV and the Ninja build system to create a simple image processing application.
 The application applies various filters to an input image and saves the processed output.
 It includes custom implementations of filters and performs benchmarking against OpenCV's built-in filters to evaluate performance and accuracy.

+The code was tested on Ubunutu 20.04 (linux) 64bit x86_64 CPU, compiled with gcc-9.

 ## Prerequisites

 - OpenCV library